liferay/liferay-docs-dxp-cloud/user/articles/03-dev-lifecycle/04-persistent-file-system.markdown

 }
 ```

-In these examples, note the shared volume key photos.
+In these examples, note the shared volume key `photos`.
 Both services can access
 the files within the volume via the key and declared file paths.
-All volumes
-must use absolute paths.

-**Note:** To delete your service volumes, you can delete the environment that
+| **Note:** To delete your service volumes, you can delete the environment that
-your services belong to.
+| your services belong to.